Time adaptivity in model predictive control: Numerical example

-We now compare Algorithms~\ref{Alg:NMPC}, \ref{Alg:NMPC_off} and \ref{Alg:NMPC_on}.
-For an exemplary visualization, let us consider the following choices in Algorithm~\ref{Alg:NMPC_off}: $m=45, N=9$.
-For the online approach in Algorithm~\ref{Alg:NMPC_on} we pick $\bar{T}=0.2, N=9$ as comparison.
-The adaptive approaches are compared with the equidistant MPC Algorithm~\ref{Alg:NMPC} with $N=9, m=45$, i.e.\ $\bar{T}=0.2$.
-The numerical state solutions of the controlled problem with the different MPC approaches are shown in Figure~\ref{fig:off_y_MPC}.
-We can see that the standard MPC Algorithm~\ref{Alg:NMPC} with equidistant time grid fails whereas using either of the Algorithms~\ref{Alg:NMPC_off} or \ref{Alg:NMPC_on}, it is possible to capture the layer at $t=0.5$ and the solutions comply much better with the true state solution
+We compare the adaptive Algorithm~\ref{Alg:NMPC_on} with a standard equidistant MPC approach.
+For an exemplary visualization, let us consider the following choices in Algorithm~\ref{Alg:NMPC_on}: $\bar{T}=0.2, N=9$.
+The numerical state solutions of the controlled problem with the different MPC approaches are shown in the middle and right panel of Figure~\ref{fig:on_y_MPC}.
+We can see that the standard MPC algorithm with equidistant time grids fails whereas using Algorithm~\ref{Alg:NMPC_on} it is possible to capture the layer at $t=0.5$ and the solution complies much better with the true open-loop state solution over $[0,1]$.

-Let us now provide more details about the grids we obtained with the methods proposed.
-In the offline approach (Algorithm \ref{Alg:NMPC_off}), the temporal grid is computed before starting the MPC algorithm.
-The adaptive grids using a coarse and a fine spatial resolution for solving \eqref{2ord_decoupled} are shown, respectively, in the middle and right panel of Figure~\ref{fig:offlinegrid}.
-As already discussed in \cite{AllGH18,GonHZ12} and recalled in Remark~\ref{rem:heuristic}, we observe numerically that the temporal and spatial resolution decouple and we are able to compute cheaply the temporal grid by means of a coarse spatial resolution for the solution of \eqref{2ord_decoupled}.

-Examples of the corresponding equidistant and adaptive temporal intervals are compared in the top and bottom panels of Figure~\ref{fig:offlineadgrids}.
-It is clear that the adaptive method refines where the solution exhibits a steep gradient and, therefore, the solution of the problem will be better approximated.
-Furthermore, from the top pictures in Figure \ref{fig:offlineadgrids} it is clear how the length of the prediction horizon $\bar{T}_j$ is different for each iteration of the MPC method.

-The online adaptive grid with a coarse and a fine spatial resolution is shown in the middle and right panel of Figure \ref{fig:onlinegrid}.
-Again, we observe that the time adaptivity is very insensitive with respect to the spatial resolution.
+Let us now provide more details about the temporal grids we obtained with the proposed adaptive scheme.
+The adaptive grid with a coarse and a fine spatial resolution is shown in the middle and right panel of Figure \ref{fig:onlinegrid}.
+We observe that the time adaptivity is very insensitive with respect to the spatial resolution, compare Remark~\ref{rem:heuristic}.

-The corresponding adaptive time horizons are shown in the top panels of Figure~\ref{fig:onlineadgrids}.
+Examples of adaptive time horizons are shown in the top panels of Figure~\ref{fig:onlineadgrids}.
 As a comparison, the uniform time horizons of the same lengths are shown in the bottom panels of Figure~\ref{fig:onlineadgrids} using the same number of degrees of freedom in each interval.
 It is clear that the a-posteriori error estimate \eqref{est-thm31} leads to a time grid associated with the open loop optimal state which benefits the accuracy of the control problem.